Adamderbel/Medvault/README.md

 ---

-## ⚠️ Development Notes & Implementation Details
+## ⚠️ Development Notes

-### **Midnight SDK Implementation Strategy**

-Due to hackathon time constraints and resource limitations, we implemented a hybrid approach:

-#### **✅ Real Midnight Integration:**
-- **Lace Wallet Connection** - Actual Lace wallet integration for authentication
+- **Midnight SDK** - Hybrid approach due to time constraints: real Lace wallet integration for patient accounts, mock wallet for doctors, and simulated smart contracts for access control.
-- **Wallet Address Detection** - Real wallet addresses from connected Lace wallet
-- **Cryptographic Signatures** - Authentic wallet-based authentication flow
-- **Frontend Wallet Services** - Complete Lace wallet integration in React components

-#### **🔄 Mock Implementation (Production-Ready Architecture):**
-- **Smart Contracts Service** - Mock implementation with production-ready interfaces
-- **Blockchain Storage** - Mock CID generation (real implementation would store on Midnight network)
-- **Privacy Contracts** - Simulated smart contracts with proper business logic

-### **Lace Wallet Limitation**
-Due to having access to only one Lace wallet during development:
-- **Patient accounts** use the real Lace wallet for data encryption and authentication
-- **Doctor accounts** use mock wallet addresses for demonstration purposes
-- Smart contracts and access control work with both real and mock addresses
-- This limitation doesn't affect the core privacy and security architecture

-### **Development Environment**
+- **Lace Wallet Limitation** - Only one real wallet used; core privacy and smart contract functionality remain intact.
-This project was developed with the assistance of **Windsurf IDE** and AI-powered development tools, which significantly accelerated the development process and helped implement complex blockchain integration features.
+- **Development Environment** - Built with Windsurf IDE and AI-powered tools, which sped up development and simplified blockchain integration.

 ---